 - Trans-Union

 Each credit bureau has its own scoring model when it comes to evaluating credit history.
-Missed payments, high debt, and derogatory public records, like a bankruptcy, can all lower the score issued by one of the three bureaus.
+Missed payments, high debt, and derogatory public records, like bankruptcy, can all lower the score issued by one of the three bureaus.

-When applying for a mortgage using traditional credit you generally only need to obtain the scores from two of the three bureaus.
-If you have your credit report “frozen” by the three bureau’s then you’ll want to make sure you “un-freeze” it before you complete your mortgage application.
+When applying for a mortgage using traditional credit, you generally only need to obtain the scores from two of the three bureaus.
+If you have your credit report “frozen” by the three bureaus, then you’ll want to make sure you “un-freeze” it before you complete your mortgage application.

-Traditional Credit Score Ranges:
+Traditional Credit Score Ranges

 Here are the ranges of credit scores most mortgage lenders use.
-As a general rule of thumb; the lower the range the higher the rate:
+As a general rule of thumb, the lower the range, the higher the rate:

-- 740+
+- 780+

 - 720 – 739